rajalishikh/rajalishikh/README.md

 ### Hi there 👋, I am Raj Ali Sheikh
 ###
-I am a highly skilled web developer with a strong focus on JavaScript, HTML, and CSS, along with expertise in creating responsive and interactive websites.
-My ability to build clean, efficient code ensures that websites are both functional and visually appealing across all devices.
+I am a passionate Software Developer with good skills in JavaScript and growing experience in Python.
+I enjoy writing clean and simple code and can build applications that work quickly and efficiently.
+I am eager to learn new technologies and improve my skills by working on real-world projects.
+I want to be part of a good team where I can take on new challenges and keep improving myself.

-Skills: Html5/CSS3/JavaScript/Dom/ES6/Tailwind CSS/Daisy-UI/React/Microsoft Word/Microsoft PowerPoint
+Skills: Html5/CSS3/JavaScript/Dom/ES6/API/DOM/Tailwind CSS/Daisy-UI/React/Microsoft Word/Microsoft PowerPoint

 - 🌱 I’m currently learning MERN STACK DEELOPMENT